Established Titles – Buyer Beware

 - There is no physical address on the website, or any clue about where the company might be incorporated, even though THIS IS A LEGAL REQUIREMENT.

 - There is no evidence whatsoever that Established Titles (or whoever they are) actually own any land in Scotland.
+They claim to own some land in Dumfries and Galloway and Aberdeenshire, but since nobody knows their name, how can anyone check?

 We will leave you to form your own conclusions, but given the lack of detail we would advise that potential customer exercise some caution.